google/js-green-licenses/README.md

   --verbose             Verbose error outputs.
 ```

-This tool checks licenses for 1) an already published NPM package, 2) a local
+This tool checks licenses for 1) an already published npm package, 2) a local
 directory, or 3) a GitHub pull request.
-For checking an NPM package, you can
+For checking an npm package, you can
 just pass the package name (optionally together with the version) as the
 argument.
 To check a local directory, you should pass the `--local
 path/to/repo` argument.
 To check for a GitHub PR, you should pass the `--pr